-There is often something completely different behind it: it is man's need for a deeper understanding of individual contexts of life.
+There is often something different behind it: it is man’s need for a deeper understanding of individual contexts of life.
 We want to understand why illness develops, why lifetime is limited, and we seek understanding for the questions.
-It is about looking beyond purely scientific knowledge.
+It is about looking beyond scientific knowledge.

-This is precisely the great dilemma of scientific medicine and the root for criticism of its approach.
+This is the great dilemma of scientific medicine and the root for criticism of its approach.
 As long as she remains stuck with the diagnosis and her therapeutic consequences are not holistic, she creates her own enemy images.
-If it does not meet the deeper expectations of the patient for healing, its valuable achievements will neither be adequately appreciated nor implemented.
-Then modern superstition in the form of "alternative medicine" will celebrate happy origins.
+If it does not meet the deeper expectations of the patient for healing, its valuable achievements will neither be appreciated nor implemented.
+Then modern superstition in the form of “alternative medicine” will celebrate happy origins.

 Healing is possible

 In epistemological terms, this is the interface for changing the level of perception and a possible solution to the dilemma.
-Then, as a doctor, when I seek the causes not only in medical knowledge, but also open myself to holistic individual aspects, I leave either-or-thinking and turn to the level of deeper understanding.
+Then, as a doctor, when I seek the causes not only in medical knowledge but also open myself to holistic individual aspects, I leave either-or-thinking and turn to the level of a deeper understanding.
 Here, demarcations are unnecessary, since it is important to look at constitutional phenomena together.
 It is about complementarities, about relationships between health and illness, between life and death.

 A comprehensive anamnesis covers the biography of the disease, symptoms of the present, social environment and family disposition.
 The essential task of medical medicine is now to discover the individual physical and psychological situation of the patient (his constitution) together with him.
 This means that it is not the omnipotence and omniscience of the doctor, often caricatured as “demigod in white”, that determine the therapy, but rather mutual discussion and coordination about the procedure of treatment within the framework of a doctor-patient interaction based on trust.